TosinMary/Twitter-Clone-Team-Project-AdaHub/README.md

 # Team-Project
 Collaborative Project on a clone of Twitter home page

-## Build a clone of Twitter home page using HTML and CSS
+## Goal: Build a clone of Twitter home page using HTML and CSS

 This Twitter home page clone was built using HTML for the layout, CSS for styling.